Strata LFAQs

 • A general meeting can be called in response to a qualified request even if the first annual general meeting hasn’t yet been held.

-• A qualified request is one made in writing by one or more lot owners who together hold at least 25% of the total unit entitlements in the strata scheme.
+• qualified request is one made in writing by one or more lot owners who together hold at least 25% of the total unit entitlements in the strata scheme.

 COMMON PROPERTY